freds-dev/ML4IM/README.md

 ### Scripts for evaluating and visualizing results of trainings (`./R`)

 #### `generate_combined_results.R`
-This script is intended to combine multiple CSV files located in the "./results" directory.
+This script combines multiple CSV files located in the "./results" directory.
 It calculates a weighted average of two specific columns ("metrics.mAP50.B." and "metrics.mAP50.95.B.") in each CSV file, finds the row with the maximum value, and combines this row from each file into a single dataframe called "res."
 The script then writes this combined dataframe to a CSV file named "combined-results.csv" in the same directory.
-Additionally, it prints out each row as it is processed and the total number of rows in the combined dataframe.

 #### `generate_split_results.R`
 This script performs the following tasks: